Learn more about the LSJC eligibility, team and funding criteria, as well as about the pertinent dates and timelines of the program.

 Dates and timing

-The Leading Social Justice Collective runs from April 20, 2023 to July 20, 2023 and includes an estimated 30 total hours of live seminars.
-If a participant is unable to attend a session for personal or religious reasons, recordings and materials will be available on request.
+The Leading Social Justice Collective runs from March 5th, 2024 to June 25th, 2024 and includes an estimated 30 total hours of live seminars.
+If a participant is unable to attend a session for personal or religious reasons, recordings of a portion of the session, and materials will be available on request.

 Participants can expect to spend an average of 5-7 hours per week on LSJC activities.